 Avoidant Attachment Begins In Childhood

-Unfortunately, many people did not grow up with a “good enough” environment.
+Unfortunately, many people did not grow up in a “good enough” environment.

-Authentic connection may have been rare for you, or nearly non-existent.
+An authentic connection may have been rare for you or nearly non-existent.
 Perhaps your early childhood caregivers constantly dismissed your feelings, invalidated your needs, and criticized you.
 They might have considered you to be “weak” when you needed comfort or support.
 Maybe they pushed you to accomplish something at the expense of your feelings.
 Or, they constantly attacked you for having your human imperfections.

 You never got the chance to develop the most important connection: – the authentic connection to your true self.

-The Legacy of Avoidant Attachment Continues through Adulthood
+The Legacy of Avoidant Attachment Style Continues through Adulthood

-In childhood, you felt safer alone and you figured out how to take care of yourself on your own.
-You had no other choice but to become self reliant.
+In childhood, you felt safer alone and figured out how to take care of yourself independently.
+You had no other choice but to become self-reliant.

-You may feel that maintaining your distance from people is how you can preserve your independence – intimacy is an impingement on your freedom.
-You can’t imagine you could be intimately connected and emotionally free at the same time.
+You may feel that maintaining your distance from people is how you can preserve your independence – intimacy is an impingement of your freedom.
+You can’t imagine you could be intimately connected and emotionally free simultaneously.

 For you, that emotional space of connection between you and another is filled with danger.
-In that space of intimate connection, where you’re supposed to bring your authentic and vulnerable self, it doesn’t feel safe.
-When you step into an intimate and vulnerable space, your unconscious mind expects to experience intrusion, dominance, and control.
-You feel you can’t bring your emotions or your real self into your relationships because you fear you’ll be dismissed, minimized, shamed, or abandoned.
+It doesn’t feel safe in that space of intimate connection where you’re supposed to bring your authentic and vulnerable self.
+When you enter an intimate and vulnerable space, your unconscious mind expects to experience intrusion, dominance, and control.
+You feel you can’t bring your emotions or real self into your relationships because you fear being dismissed, minimized, shamed, or abandoned.

 Early Avoidant Attachment Wounds Influence Your Creativity and Professional Success, As Well As Your Relationships

-These emotional disconnections from your own sense of self affects not only your romantic relationships and friendships, but also interferes with your creativity.
+These emotional disconnections from your own sense of self, typical with an avoidant attachment style, affect your romantic relationships and friendships and interfere with your creativity.

 To truly access your imagination and express your creativity, you must be able to step into emotionally raw and vulnerable places.
 You need to be in touch with your big, colorful, and rich feelings.
 This is where you can hold the complexity of your humanity and your multilayered emotional experiences.
 If you are creative, the inability to access these feelings will make your art feel inauthentic.
 Or, the disconnection from your emotions may not allow you to connect to your audience.